1001pranav/javascript/1 - Expression and Operators/README.md

   ```

   - Reminder (Modulus) - To calculate the remainder of any 2 numbers we use (%) operator.
+  If we have stringified number then it will be converted to number then output will be number.

   ```Javascript
   let num1 = 4, num2 = 2